Fall is our favourite hiking season.

 For many, autumn is the ideal season for outdoor fun.
 But as the temperatures start to drop, we want to make sure our hikers and campers stay safe while exploring our parks.

-We chatted with our friends at SAIL to gather some top tips for staying warm and dry during your fall forays.
+With help from our friends at Subaru Canada, we’ve gathered some top tips for staying warm and dry during your fall forays:

 Continue reading 7 tips for cool-weather adventuring